 Climbing up Bear Mountain also brought the 1400th mile on the trail.
 Unfortunately, there was no marker.

 Shortly after the recreation area was a zoo of native wildlife.
 (I was so hoping to see an elephant, just to have a truly absurd answer to "What's the largest animal you've seen on the trail?".)
-The bear cage featured two bear, and about a hundred vultures.
+The bear cage featured two bears, and about a hundred vultures.
 Just past, the trail reached its lowest elevation, 177 feet above sea level.
 It's all uphill from here, I guess.

 The recreation center had a concession stand, which I declined to take advantage of because I had already walked 30 feet past it, and I figured the zoo would have its own stand.
 This turned out to be a mistake; there was only the one stand.
 Boo.
 At least I got a soda from a vending machine in the park.